 When a tooth begins to feel loose, it is normally a sign of advanced gum disease.
 However, there are other possibilities.

 - Occasionally a patient will complain about a tooth feeling loose when there is no actual problem present.
 All natural teeth have a slight amount of mobility that cushions them slightly when you chew.
 They are attached to the bone by a thin ligament layer, and they will move slightly in the socket.
 This is nothing about which someone should be alarmed.
-See our page about adult tooth movement.

 - If a tooth suddenly becomes very loose, it may be a cracked root.
 These teeth are ordinarily not savable.
 Pay a visit to your dentist right away.